MathieuVavrille/projects/bobail/README.md

 If the bobai ends up on the row a player (even if the opponent put it there), it is a win for this player.

 If a player cannot play (most of the time, if the bobai completely blocked), they loses.

+It is possible to play online at [Board Game Arena](https://fr.boardgamearena.com/gamepanel?game=bobail)